awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-statements.md

 # Supported PL/pgSQL statements<a name="c_PLpgSQL-statements"></a>

  PL/pgSQL statements augment SQL commands with procedural constructs, including looping and conditional expressions, to control logical flow\.
-Most SQL commands can be used, including data manipulation language \(DML\) such as COPY, UNLOAD and INSERT, and data definition language \(DDL\) such as CREATE TABLE\.
+Most SQL commands can be used, including data manipulation language \(DML\) such as COPY, UNLOAD, and INSERT, and data definition language \(DDL\) such as CREATE TABLE\.
 For a list of comprehensive SQL commands, see [SQL commands](c_SQL_commands.md)\.
 In addition, the following PL/pgSQL statements are supported by Amazon Redshift\.

 **Topics**
 + [Assignment](#r_PLpgSQL-assignment)